 EPA and DOE work together to implement the ENERGY STAR program

 Prior to 2009, both EPA and DOE were implementing the program for different products, resulting in inconsistent approaches, duplicative efforts, and market confusion.
-The 2009 MOU was designed to solve such problems raised by industry stakeholders.
+The 2009 Memorandum of Understanding was designed to solve such problems raised by industry stakeholders.
 For example, a single manufacturer may be in contact with ENERGY STAR products on certifying their products, ENERGY STAR commercial on their buildings, and ENERGY STAR industrial on their manufacturing facilities.
 By having all those programs combined within EPA, industry participants experience a streamlined and efficient partner experience.

 EPA is the ENERGY STAR brand manager and is accountable for maintaining the integrity of the label.
 For ENERGY STAR products, EPA is responsible for setting product performance levels, educating consumers and businesses, and supporting the efforts of manufacturers, retailers and utilities.
 EPA also oversees third-party certification and verification testing.
 Across the more than 75 product categories, EPA has demonstrated accessibility and transparency in the implementation of the ENERGY STAR products program.
-EPA also is responsible for the ENERGY STAR New Homes, Commercial, and Industrial programs, including ENERGY STAR Portfolio Manager.
+EPA also is responsible for the ENERGY STAR Residential New Construction, Commercial, and Industrial programs, including ENERGY STAR Portfolio Manager.

 For ENERGY STAR products, DOE develops test procedures for ENERGY STAR products and contributes to verification testing of appliances and equipment.
 DOE also sets minimum, mandatory energy efficiency standards for some products through a regulatory process.
 EPA and DOE work closely to share data and analyses, synchronize timing, and coordinate requests to industry in the development of both the voluntary ENERGY STAR specifications and the DOE minimum efficiency standards.
 DOE is also responsible for Home Performance with ENERGY STAR.